 By KBB.com Editors

-Despite a commonly-held belief that Americans don't like hatchbacks, the success of Volkswagen's long-running two- and four-door modelsas well as the recent success of the MINI Cooper, Mazda Mazda3 and its own GTIhas prompted Volkswagen to revive the beloved Rabbit hatchback.
-The 2008 Volkswagen Rabbit (formerly known as the Golf) becomes VW's entry-level economy model, offering a number of upscale safety and convenience features, a frugal new five-cylinder engine and a roomy and versatile interior.
+Despite a commonly-held belief that Americans don't like hatchbacks, the success of Volkswagen's Rabbit two and four-door models – as well as the recent success of the MINI Cooper, Mazda MAZDA3 and its own GTI – has prompted Volkswagen to retain the five-door hatchback as its bread and butter car.
+The 2009 Volkswagen Rabbit (previously known as the Golf) is VW's entry-level economy model, offering a number of upscale safety and convenience features, a frugal yet powerful five-cylinder engine and a roomy and versatile interior.
 Despite its hefty standard content, the Volkswagen Rabbit manages a sticker price that won't leave consumers hopping mad, which should have sales multiplying like, well, Rabbits.

-Tangible German lineage and an exceptionally high level of interior fit and finish for this price combine to make the Rabbit the most sophisticated $16,000 vehicle on the road.
+Tangible German lineage and an exceptionally high level of interior fit and finish for this price combine to make the Rabbit the most sophisticated sub-$17,000 vehicles on the road.
 Compact SUV-like versatility provides practical appeal.

-While it's very much a German car from behind the wheel, the Rabbit isn't as much fun to drive as some of its competitors, particularly the Mazda Mazda3.
-The Mazda3 also offers features not available on the Rabbit, such as heated leather seats, on-board navigation and a Bose audio system.
+While it's very much a German car from behind the wheel, the Rabbit isn't as much fun to drive as some of its competitors, particularly the Mazda MAZDA3.
+The MAZDA3 also offers features not available on the Rabbit, such as leather seats, on-board navigation and a Bose audio system.

 Driving Impressions Despite its small size, there's a solid feel to the Rabbit and it delivers overall confidence in difficult driving situations.
-Nimble in city and country driving, it handles busy street...corners and curvy rural lanes easily, thanks in part to the new suspension system and the responsive steering.
+Nimble in city and country driving, it handles busy street...corners and curvy rural lanes easily, thanks in part to the car's European-tuned suspension system and the responsive steering.
 Increased specifically for the U.S. market are ride height and tire sizes.
-The 2.5-liter, five-cylinder powerplant is well-suited to the American driving style, offers lots of torque off the line and requires less revving than the previous 2.0-liter, four-cylinder engine.
-The five-speed manual transmission has reasonably short throws, in line with its sporty character, and slides effortlessly between gears.
-The automatic version is just as slick, and both transmissions share the same average highway mileage of 29 miles per gallon.
+The 2.5-liter, five-cylinder powerplant is well-suited to the American driving style, offers lots of torque off the line and requires less revving than the old 2.0-liter, four-cylinder engine.
+The five-speed manual transmission is not as enjoyable, however, with long throws and somewhat vague gear delineation.
+The automatic version is a better choice and shares nearly the same city/highway mileage as the manual.
 A fair amount of handling firmness reminds you of the Rabbit's German engineering, along with delivering the satisfaction of driving a small-outside, big-inside vehicle.

-Functional, practical and sporty design cues identify the 2008 Volkswagen Rabbit as a German hatchback that wastes no sheet metal or bodywork.
+Functional, practical and sporty design cues identify the 2009 Volkswagen Rabbit as a German hatchback that wastes no sheet metal or bodywork.
 The hood, headlamps and grille are integrated cleanly with the front bumper, the side panels and doors flow together smoothly and the rear couldn't be simpler.
 The slightly forward-leaning stance is emphasized by the narrowing side window line and the hatchback rear window.
+Toss in the available power sunroof and 16- or 17-inch wheel options, and the Rabbit makes one sporty economy car.

 2.5-liter in-line 5